The Mandalorian Chapter 6 ‘The Prisoner’ really kicks it into high gear and finds Mando risking his neck with a ragtag group of mercenaries

-I really like Mando as a character.
-He is VERY clever and in this episode, we see how he expertly he deals with “unexpected occurrences”.
+I like Mando as a character.
+He is VERY clever and in this episode, we see how expertly he deals with “unexpected occurrences”.
 At the end of the story, you will get a moment of satisfaction reminiscent of another great show; Rick and Morty.
-Rick and Morty left the Zigerions in the episode M. Night Shaym-Aliens in Season 1 very similar to the Mandalorian’s departure from this chapter.
-This reference may not mean anything to everyone, but if you are a Rick and Morty fan as well; you’ll know what I’m talking about.
+Rick and Morty left the Zigerions in the episode M. Night Shaym-Aliens in Season 1.
+Very similar to the Mandalorian’s departure from this chapter.
+This reference may not mean anything to everyone.
+But if you are a Rick and Morty fan as well, you’ll know what I’m talking about.

 Anyway, no sign of the mysterious character of the last chapter.
 But a cringe-worthy cameo does appear which had me rolling my eyes and groaning.
 Honestly, though, besides this gross cameo and a few odd blurred backdrop shots at the beginning of the episode; the chapter was on par with the first four and I give it 4 out of 5 Death Stars.

 The Mandalorian is streaming exclusively on Disney Plus NOW!

 Max Nocerino is a regular Staff Writer for The Future of the Force.
 He is a passionate Star Wars fan and loves the literature of the galaxy far, far away.
 Follow him on Twitter where he shares his love of the Force frequently!